SwiftERM Hyper-personalisation for ecommerce email marketing

 6. Naive Bayes

 Naive Bayes is a simple yet effective AI model useful for solving a range of complicated problems.
 It is based on the Bayes Theorem and is especially applied for test classification.
 The model works on the assumption that the occurrence of any particular feature does not depend on the occurrence of any other feature.
-Since this assumption is almost never true, the model is called ‘naive’.
+Since this assumption is rarely true, the model is called ‘naive’.
 It can be used for both binary and multiple-class classifications.
 Some of its applications include medical data classification and spam filtering.

 7. Support Vector Machines

 SVM, or Support Vector Machine, is a quick and efficient model that excels in analyzing limited amounts of data.
-It is applicable to binary classification problems.
+It applies to binary classification problems.
 Compared to newer technologies such as artificial neural networks, SVM is faster and performs better with a dataset of limited samples – such as in text classification problems.
 This is a supervised ML algorithm that can be used for classification, outlier detection, and regression problems.

 8. Learning Vector Quantisation